 Want to opt for a universally preferred colour?
 Blue should be your go-to.
 As versatile as they come, blue conveys a sense of reliability, trustworthiness and communication.
 It’s also often used by businesses wanting to boast calming and harmonious qualities, for example if you’re a yoga studio or perhaps offer therapy services.

 Our Key Takeaways from the Scientific Research

 Perhaps unsurprisingly, those working within the design sector are the most likely to have their thoughts on a company altered thanks to the design or quality of their business cards, with 6 out of 10 employees within the industry agreeing.
-On the other hand, if you’re targeting those working in public sector roles, you may have a lot more flexibility with what you do, as this group were the least impacted by these issues; over a staggering 80% said they’d never been affected by a business card’s design!
+On the other hand, if you’re targeting those working in public sector roles, you may have a lot more flexibility with what you do, as this group were the least impacted by these issues; over 80% said they’d never been affected by a business card’s design!

 Top 3 Designs by Industry According to Scientific Research

 Below are the top 3 highest ranking designs by industry.
 These business card designs are laid out in ascending order according to their rank.